Spellbound (1945 film): Filming

 Selznick brought in his own therapist, May Romm, MD, to serve as a technical advisor on the production.
 Dr. Romm and Hitchcock clashed frequently.

 Further contention was caused by the hiring of surrealist artist Salvador Dalí to conceive certain scenes in the film's key dream sequence.
 However, the sequence conceived and designed by Dalí and Hitchcock, once translated to film, proved to be too lengthy and complicated for Selznick, so the vast majority of what had been filmed ultimately was edited out.
 Two minutes of the dream sequence appear in the final film, but according to Ingrid Bergman, the original had been twenty minutes long.
 The cut footage apparently is now considered lost footage, although some production stills have survived in the Selznick archives.
 Eventually, Selznick hired William Cameron Menzies, who had worked on Gone With the Wind, to oversee the set designs and direct the sequence.
 Hitchcock himself had very little to do with its actual filming.

 Both Bergman and Peck were married to others at the time of production—Bergman to Petter Aron Lindström, and Peck to Greta Kukkonen—but they had a brief affair during filming.
 Their secret relationship became public knowledge when Peck confessed to Brad Darrach of People in an interview in 1987, five years after Bergman's death.
-"All I can say is that I had a fiery kinda love for her, and I think that’s where I ought to stop… I was young.
+"All I can say is that I had a fiery kinda love for her, and I think that's where I ought to stop...
+I was young.
 She was young.
 We were involved for weeks in close and intense work."

 Hitchcock's cameo appearance in the film occurs approximately at the forty-minute mark, when he can be seen exiting an elevator at the Empire State Hotel, carrying a violin case and smoking a cigarette.
-The trailer for Spellbound's original theatrical release in America made a great deal of fuss over this cameo of Hitchcock's, showing the footage twice and even freeze-framing Hitchcock's brief appearance while a breathless narrator informs us that this ordinary-looking man is, in fact, Hitchcock himself.
+The trailer for Spellbound's original theatrical release in America highlighted this cameo of Hitchcock's, showing the footage twice and even freeze-framing Hitchcock's brief appearance while a narrator points out that the ordinary-looking man in the footage is the director.

 Spellbound was shot in black and white, except for two frames of bright red at the conclusion, when Dr. Murchison's gun is fired into the camera.
 This detail was deleted in most 16mm and video formats but was restored for the film's DVD release and airings on Turner Classic Movies.

 Parts of the film were shot in Alta, Utah at the Alta Lodge and Wasatch Ranch.
 The film's picnic sequence between Peck and Bergmans' characters was filmed at the Cooper Ranch in Northridge, Los Angeles, while other sequences—such as the train depot scene—were filmed on the Universal Studios lot.